EdCharbeneau/Migrate-WebForms-to-Blazor-with-Telerik-UI-for-Blazor/docs/final-conclusion.md

 * Started a new Blazor Server project using the Telerik UI for Blazor template.
 * Created a fully featured Blazor grid view using the Telerik Grid.

+The complete solution can be found in this repo under: src/After.
+Please see the readme.md located in the src/After folder for information regarding the Trial and Commercial license of Telerik UI for Blazor.

 ## Next Steps

 * Learn more about Blazor